 Software Release Date: 11/12/2006

-This release note documents the version 9.2.4 feature release of the Application Security Module.
-To review the features introduced in this release, see New features and fixes in this release.
-For existing customers, you can apply the software upgrade to 9.2.0 and later.
-For information about installing the software, please refer to Installing the software.
+This release note documents the version 9.2.4 feature release of BIG-IP® Global Traffic Manager, and the BIG-IP® Link Controller.
+To review the features in this release, see Features in this release.
+This release is cumulative, and includes all fixes and enhancements since version 9.2.3.
+For existing 3-DNS Controller customers, you can apply the Global Traffic Manager upgrade to systems running 3-DNS® Controller version 4.5 PTF-04 through version 4.5.13, and version 4.6 through version 4.6.4.
+For existing Link Controller customers, you can apply the Link Controller upgrade to systems running Link Controller version 4.5 PTF-04 through version 4.5.13, and version 4.6 through version 4.6.4.
+For information about installing the upgrade, please refer to Installing the software.

 Note: F5 now offers both feature releases and maintenance releases.
 For more information on our new release policies, please see New Versioning Schema for F5 Software Releases.

-The minimum system requirements for this release are:
+The minimum system requirements for the Link Controller for this release are:

 Note that we recommend that you leave the browser cache options at the default settings.